Cornwall Itinerary: 5 Days of Castles, Cliffs, and Hidden Villages

 Day 3: Explore Tintagel Castle and the North Cornwall Coast

-There’s a definite sense of myth in the air here.
-Whether or not you buy into the King Arthur stories (which may have been born here), the location itself feels powerful.
-We spent a couple of hours exploring the site, taking in the views and imagining what it must have been like when this place was a fortress perched on the edge of the world.
+Whether or not you buy into the King Arthur stories (which claim he was born here), the location itself is worth the trip.
+We spent a couple of hours exploring, taking in the views and imagining what it must have been like when this place was a fortress perched on the edge of the world.

 Travel Tip: If you want to see another Cornish village before heading back, take a short detour to Boscastle.
 Its stone harbor and quiet atmosphere make it a relaxing contrast to the more tourist-heavy sites.